wp-plugins/wp-dtree-30/readme.txt

 Tags: archive, navigation, dynamic, dtree, tree, sidebar, Requires at least: 2.3
 Tested up to: 2.6
-Stable tag: 3.4
+Stable tag: 3.4.1

 Turns your sidebar into a very convenient, dynamic navigation tree.
 Supports scriptaculous effects.

 == Description ==

-This plugin can generate [navigation trees](http://www.destroydrop.com/javascripts/tree/) for your posts, pages and categories.
+This plugin can generate [navigation trees](http://www.destroydrop.com/javascripts/tree/) for your posts, pages, links and categories.
 It uses Scriptaculous for awesome display effects (enable in admin panel).

 WP-dTree was originally created by [Christopher Hwang](http://www.silpstream.com/blog/).
 Since Mr. Hwang went MIA, [Ulf Benjaminsson](http://www.ulfben.com/) forked the plugin (as of version 3.x).